 Customers can’t wait

-You want your brand to accommodate an “I can’t wait!” type of excitement in your consumer base.
+You want your brand to generate an “I can’t wait!” type of excitement in your consumer base.
 To be clear, the “I can’t wait” exclamation in this case is not an ecstatic Tweet from one of your social media influencers.
 It means your customers literally will not wait around to complete a purchase.

 Website performance plays a major role in the success of any online retailer.
 When you force your customers to wait for pages to load after they click on a product or search for a term, you’re likely going to lose them.